parthsongaonkar/data-integration-and-governance/Enterprise-Data-Integration/README.md

 ## Key Findings
 ### Query 1 — Who are the key customers?
-•	The International market has the largest group of customers with the highest subscription revenue of USD 9,878.48 and the highest margin of USD 125,893.51.
+•	/The International market has the largest group of customers with the highest subscription revenue of USD 9,878.48 and the highest margin of USD 125,893.51.
-•	The Rest of Australia is moderately contributing and Victoria has the least revenue and profitability among the three segments.
+•	/The Rest of Australia is moderately contributing and Victoria has the least revenue and profitability among the three segments.
 •	These findings imply that resources are to be allocated and marketing campaigns made towards international markets.
 The poor performance of Victoria as a segment offers the strategic chance of targeted improvement efforts to improve the overall organisational performance.

 ### Query 2 — Which products are the most profitable?